CrayLabs/SmartSim/doc/installation.rst

   make deps          # default

   #after dependancies complete successfully, build clients
-  make silc
+  make smartredis

-Lastly, after SILC is installed, make sure to reset SmartSim so that it is aware that the clients have been installed.
+Lastly, after smartredis is installed, make sure to reset SmartSim so that it is aware that the clients have been installed.
 Perform this step from the top level of the SmartSim directory.